Emmai07/lab-java-intro-to-jpa/README.md

 <br>

-### `Customer` class
+### `Model.Customer` class

-Create a class called `Customer` with the following variables:
+Create a class called `Model.Customer` with the following variables:

 - `customerId` (integer): an auto-generated unique identifier, private member
 - `customerName` (string): private member
 - `customerStatus` (string): representing an enum, private member
 - `totalCustomerMileage` (integer): private member
-- Add an empty constructor to the `Customer` class for Hibernate to create new instances of the class.
+- Add an empty constructor to the `Model.Customer` class for Hibernate to create new instances of the class.
-- Add a parameterized constructor to the `Customer` class that takes `customerName`, `customerStatus` and `totalCustomerMileage` as parameters.
+- Add a parameterized constructor to the `Model.Customer` class that takes `customerName`, `customerStatus` and `totalCustomerMileage` as parameters.
-- Add public getter and setter methods for each variable in the `Customer` class.
+- Add public getter and setter methods for each variable in the `Model.Customer` class.

 <br>

-### `Flight` class
+### `Model.Flight` class

-Create a class called `Flight` with the following variables:
+Create a class called `Model.Flight` with the following variables:

 - `flightId` (integer): an auto-generated unique identifier, private member
 - `flightNumber` (string): a unique identifier, private member
 - `aircraft` (string): private member
 - `totalAircraftSeats` (integer): private member
 - `flightMileage` (integer): private member
-- Add an empty constructor to the `Flight` class for Hibernate to create new instances of the class.
+- Add an empty constructor to the `Model.Flight` class for Hibernate to create new instances of the class.
-- Add a parameterized constructor to the `Flight` class that takes `flightNumber`, `aircraft`, `totalAircraftSeats` and `flightMileage` as parameters.
+- Add a parameterized constructor to the `Model.Flight` class that takes `flightNumber`, `aircraft`, `totalAircraftSeats` and `flightMileage` as parameters.
-- Add public getter and setter methods for each variable in the `Flight` class.
+- Add public getter and setter methods for each variable in the `Model.Flight` class.

 <br>

-### `FlightBooking` class
+### `Model.FlightBooking` class

-Create a class called `FlightBooking` with the following variables:
+Create a class called `Model.FlightBooking` with the following variables:

 - `bookingId` (integer): an auto-generated unique identifier, private member
 - `customerId` (integer): private member
 - `flightId` (integer): private member
-- Add an empty constructor to the `FlightBooking` class for Hibernate to create new instances of the class.
+- Add an empty constructor to the `Model.FlightBooking` class for Hibernate to create new instances of the class.
-- Add a parameterized constructor to the `FlightBooking` class that takes `customerId` and `flightId` as parameters.
+- Add a parameterized constructor to the `Model.FlightBooking` class that takes `customerId` and `flightId` as parameters.
-- Add public getter and setter methods for each variable in the `FlightBooking` class.
+- Add public getter and setter methods for each variable in the `Model.FlightBooking` class.
-- Add foreign key constraints in the `FlightBooking` class to reference the `customerId` and `flightId` in the `customers` and `flights` tables respectively.
+- Add foreign key constraints in the `Model.FlightBooking` class to reference the `customerId` and `flightId` in the `customers` and `flights` tables respectively.

 <br>

 ## Tasks

-1. Create all the necessary repositories and entities for the `Customer` table.
+1. Create all the necessary repositories and entities for the `Model.Customer` table.
-2. Create all the necessary repositories and entities for the `Flight` table.
+2. Create all the necessary repositories and entities for the `Model.Flight` table.
-3. Create all the necessary repositories and entities for the `FlightBooking` table.
+3. Create all the necessary repositories and entities for the `Model.FlightBooking` table.
 4. Write tests to verify your ability to create new customers.
 5. Write tests to verify your ability to create new flights.
 6. Write tests to verify your ability to find customers by name.